Sarah Edwards (missionary): Marriage and children

-Sarah Pierpont married Jonathan Edwards in July 1727, becoming Sarah Edwards.
+Sarah Pierpont married Jonathan Edwards in July 1727.
 Her father, Rev. James Pierpont, officiated at the wedding.
 The Edwards had eleven children.
-The first, Sarah, was born in August 1728; The eleventh was born in 1750.
+The first, Sarah, was born in August 1728.
+The eleventh was born in 1750.
 Their children were Sarah, Jerusha, Esther, Mary, Lucy, Timothy, Susannah, Eunice, Jonathan, Elizabeth, and Pierpont.
 Rare for the time, all of her children survived infancy, as well as lived to adulthood.

 The couple valued education for their sons and daughters.
 Jonathan spent an hour each day helping his children with their studies.
 He also led them in devotions each morning and night.
 He spent 13 hours of each day writing books on theology and preparing sermons.
 Sarah was the hands-on parent who raised the children and ran the household, providing an agreeable and pleasant life for her family.
 The children were raised to treat their parents with great reverence: stand when a parent entered the room, stop speaking when their parents spoke, and not to sit when their parents were standing.
 She raised her children "as examples of Christian simplicity" and was a model parent within her husband's congregation.

 Sarah was hospitable, bringing visiting preachers into her home for conversation and meals.
 Apprentices to Jonathan were treated like members of the family.
 She had a close relationship with Jonathan, and they prayed together daily.
 George Whitefield, an evangelist, said of them, "A sweeter couple I have not yet seen."

 At times, though, she became overwhelmed and felt unworthy.
 This was partly due to the pressure that she put upon herself to be held in high esteem by her husband and the community.
 She also became distressed by the success of visiting ministers when they preached at the church while Rev. Edwards was out of town.
 Inflation and the increasing family stretched the Edward's family budget.
 Jonathan asked for increases in his salary but was generally turned down.
 By 1735, Sarah managed to cope during particularly stressful periods by turning herself over and making a personal covenant to God, which resulted in profound spiritual experiences.